WEATHER- A Break From The Heat - NewsBreak

 WEATHER- A Break From The Heat

 Well, this is more like it today in Tennessee!
 And the next few days are not too shabby either.
-We will watch a chance...rutherfordsource.com

-Well, this is more like it today in Tennessee!
-And the next few days are not too shabby either.
-We will watch a chance...rutherfordsource.com
+We will watch a chance of storms for the latter part of our weekend, but, this right here is lawn mowing weather!Today Mostly sunny, with a high near 90.
+North northeast wind 5 to 10 mph.
+Tonight Mostly clear, with a low around 68.
+North wind 5 to 10 mph.
+Thursday Sunny, with a high near 91.
+Light northeast wind becoming north northeast 5 to 10 mph in the morning.

 Comments / 0